RyanTheAllmighty/Dockerfiles/README.md

 Any extra build arguments will be provided in each of the README files in the build's directory.

+**NOTE**: Docker Hub doesn't support 1.9 in Docker hub automated builds, so these build arguments have been removed from the Dockerfile's.

 # Directories
 Each build will use the /mnt/ directory as it's base of operations for any files it uses.